-I’ve been with the company for three and a half years having graduated from Loughborough University in 2014 with a Masters in civil engineering.
+I’ve been with the company for nine years having graduated from Loughborough University in 2014 with a Masters in civil engineering.

 There can be no denying that I joined the oil and gas industry as it crashed, however three years on amidst widespread turmoil within the sector, I can honestly say this has been a fantastic place to work over the period.
 We are only getting busier and busier and with a much less gloomy outlook over the industry as a whole I would have no misgivings about joining the company as a graduate now.